An Introduction to Stochastic PDEs: Gaussian Measure Theory

 Since $L^2$-convergence implies convergence in law, we conclude that the law of $h^*$ is also given by $\CN(0,\|h\|_\mu^2)$.
 The statement about the covariance then follows by polarisation , since \begin{equ} \E h^* k^* = {1\over 2} \bigl(\E (h^* + k^*)^2 - \E (h^*)^2 - \E (k^*)^2\bigr) = {1\over 2} \bigl(\|h+k\|_\mu^2 - \|h\|_\mu^2 - \|k\|_\mu^2\bigr) = \scal{h,k}_\mu\;, \end{equ} by the previous statement. \end{proof}

 \begin{remark} Actually, the converse of Proposition~\ref{prop:linearfunctional} is also true: if $\ell\colon \CB \to \R$ is measurable and linear on a measurable linear subspace $V$ of full measure, then $\ell$ belongs to $\CR_\mu$.
 This is not an obvious statement.
-It can be viewed for example as a consequence of the highly non-trivial fact that every Borel measurable linear map between two sufficiently `nice' topological vector spaces is bounded, see for example \cite{SchwaMeas,KatsMeas}.
+It can be viewed for example as a consequence of the highly non-trivial fact that every Borel measurable linear map between two sufficiently ``nice'' topological vector spaces (separable Banach will do) is continuous, see for example \cite{SchwaMeas,KatsMeas}.
 (The point here is that the map must be linear on the whole space and not just on some ``large'' subspace as is usually the case with unbounded operators.)
-This implies by \prop{prop:carH} that $\ell$ is a measurable linear extension of some bounded linear functional on $\CH_\mu$.
+This implies by Proposition~\ref{prop:carH} that $\ell$ is a measurable linear extension of some bounded linear functional on $\CH_\mu$.
 Since such extensions are unique (up to null sets) by Theorem~\ref{theo:uniqueext} below, the claim follows from Proposition~\ref{prop:defRmu}. \end{remark}

 \begin{exercise} Show that if $\tilde \CB \subset \CB$ is a continuously embedded Banach space with $\mu(\tilde \CB) = 1$, then the embedding $\CB^* \hookrightarrow \CR_\mu$ extends to an embedding $\tilde \CB^* \hookrightarrow \CR_\mu$.
 Deduce from this that the restriction of $\mu$ to $\tilde \CB$ is again a Gaussian measure.
 In particular, Kolmogorov's continuity criterion yields a Gaussian measure on $\CC_0^\beta([0,1]^d, \R)$. \end{exercise}